Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ice covers the grass and trees on La Pan Tan (Yen Bai).
 Photo: Bao Nguyen

-On the morning of January 12, the frost on the Ta Xua climbing path continued as the temperature dropped sharply.
-Ta Xua peak, 2,865m above sea level, is a mountain located on the natural border of Yen Bai and Son La provinces.
+On the morning of January 12, the frost phenomenon on the Ta Xua climbing path continued as the temperature dropped sharply.
+Ta Xua peak is 2,865m above sea level and is located on the natural border of Yen Bai and Son La provinces.
 Photo: A Tinh

 The scene of frost covering the forest at Sa Mu peak (also known as U Bo peak) located in the Ta Xua range in Bac Yen district, Son La province.
 The mountain peak is 2,756m above sea level.
 Photo: Song Nenh